flutter/website/json.md

 ### Serializing JSON inside model classes

-You can combat the previously mentioned problems by introducing a plain model class, which is called `User`.
+You can combat the previously mentioned problems by introducing a plain model class called `User` in this example.
 Inside the `User` class, you'll find:

-* A `User.fromJson` constructor, for constructing a new `User` instance from a map structure
+* A `User.fromJson` constructor, for constructing a new `User` instance from a map structure.
 * A `toJson` method, which converts a `User` instance into a map.

-This way, the _calling code_ can have type safety, autocompletion for the `name` and `email` fields, and compile-time exceptions.
+With this approach, the _calling code_ can have type safety, autocompletion for the `name` and `email` fields, and compile-time exceptions.
 If you make typos or treat the fields as `int`s instead of `String`s, the app won't compile, instead of crashing at runtime.